ioanagh27/mixedmessages/README.md

 ## Table of Contents
 * [General Info] (#general-information)
 * [Technologies Used] (#technologies-used)
-* [Contact ] (#contact)
+* [Contact] (#contact)

 ## General Information
 > A message generator program using JavaScript.
-Every time a user runs the program, they should get a new, randomized output.
+Every time a user runs the program, they should get a new, randomized birthday message.

 ## Technologies Used
 - JavaScript
 - Git and GitHub
+- VS Code
-- Command line
+- Node.js

 ## Contact
 > Created by @ioanagh27